greenm01/vb4x/docs/vb4x_specs.md

 Task Forces assume the highest ROE of any fleet in their force.

-Fighter squadrons join their player's respective Task Force as independent squadrons.
-Carriers deploy their fighter squadrons in a similar fashion.
+Fighter squadrons deploy to their player's respective Task Force as independent squadrons.

 Fleets that are cloaked, and remain undetected, may continue traveling through jump laned in a contested star system.
 Otherwise the fleet will join their player's respective Task Force for battle.